vsmaliikk/T20-World-Cup-Player-Analysis/README.md

 PROJECT STRUCTURE ::

-DATA: This folder contains the raw T20 cricket player data sourced from reputable cricket databases or APIs.
+Data: This folder contains the raw T20 cricket player data sourced from reputable cricket databases or APIs.

-NOTEBOOKS: Thisfolder contains Jupyter notebooks used for data cleaning, analysis, and visualization.
+Notebooks: Thisfolder contains Jupyter notebooks used for data cleaning, analysis, and visualization.

-REPORTS: This folder contains reports summarizing the findings, player rankings, and performance evaluations.
+Reports: This folder contains reports summarizing the findings, player rankings, and performance evaluations.

-SCRIPTS: This folder contains any scripts used for data processing, scraping, or automation.
+Scripts: This folder contains any scripts used for data processing, scraping, or automation.

-DOCUMENTATION: This folder contains additional documentation related to the project, such as data dictionaries, API documentation, or methodology descriptions.
+Documention: This folder contains additional documentation related to the project, such as data dictionaries, API documentation, or methodology descriptions.

 DATA COLLECTION ::
 Data collection involves gathering player statistics from T20 cricket leagues(  and international matches.
 This may include batting, bowling, fielding, and overall performance metrics.